jonasgaigr/Nucifraga/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-This repository contains scripts, data, and visualizations for analyzing ořešník (nutcracker) survey data in relation to forest characteristics, disturbances, and observation conditions.
+This repository contains scripts, data, and visualizations for analyzing [nutcracker](https://portal.nature.cz/w/druh-1281#/) survey data in relation to forest characteristics, disturbances, and observation conditions.
 The analyses focus on exploring hypotheses about factors affecting the number of observed ořešníks (*Celkem_zjisteno_oresniku*) using **negative binomial models (NB)** and visualizing predictions with **ggplot2**.

 ---